jmahler/jmahler.github.io/_posts/2014-02-22-interview_questions.md

 1. Why do you want to work for this company?
 Why not competitor X or Y?

+  (Tesla)
+  The benefits of the electric car on our society is obvious (cleaner air, reduced dependence on foreign oil,  more efficient, etc).
+  And yet most manufacturers choose not to develop an electric car even though they have more than enough resources to do so.
+  I don't want to work for any manufacturer where profit is the primary goal and the long term health of our society is secondary.

 1. Why do you think you would be a good candidate at this company?